shyrodgau/imbraw2dng/moredoc.md

 About colours, please also read [Processing the DNG](README#processing-the-dng).

+## A lot more tricks and details

 If you ever need to revert the original RAW from the DNG (e.g. to do the conversion again with a never version), this is possbile using [imbdng2raw.html](https://shyrodgau.github.io/imbraw2dng/imbdng2raw.html)

+The EXIF data in the JPEG files from ImB is of limited use, but if you would like to add it to your DNG files, this is possible.
+Process the JPEG first and then the corresponding RAW.
+Corresponding is defined as: time difference < 5 sec and counter (last part of filename) difference 1.

+If you want to simulate a long "Long exposure" by several shorter ones to avoid the specific noise, you can do so by using the `-fla`/`-flx` parameters on node.js.
+Or set the checkbox below the blue field on the HTML page and then drag and drop the RAW-files you want to stack up together into the blue field.

+Your preferred settings can be saved in a configuration file for node.js (see above) or in the browser when you load it from a web server (internet or from ImB).